lee2sman/everyday/README.md

 mini scratchpads doodling tools, originally made to be used for vimwiki wiki but can be used on phone, web, etc
 185
 2 minute program, generate 'sigil'
-186, 187, 188
+186, 187, 188, 190, 191
-tiny avatar generator, inspired by pixelfaces
+tiny avatar generator, inspired by pixelfaces, and derivatives
 189
 different avatar generator, in semi-3d
-190
-quick 30 sec hack of 188 to do wraparound